 In my second book, learn what it would be like to live in a world where apex predators roamed freely.

-I do trophic cascades research on wolves and fire in Rocky Mountain ecosystems.
-I have a PhD in Forestry and Wildlife from Oregon State University, where I teach ecological restoration and public policy.
-I am a Smithsonian Research Associate, an Earthwatch scientist, a Boone and Crockett Club professional member, and Black Earth Institute Scholar/Advisor.
+I am an ecologist and the Lead Scientist at Earthwatch, USA.
+My responsibilities include developing strategic initiatives to explore key environmental sustainability issues and establishing partnerships with principal investigators.
+In my ecological research I focus on wolves and fire in Rocky Mountain ecosystems.
+I have a master’s degree in conservation biology from Prescott College, a PhD in Forestry and Wildlife from Oregon State University.
+I am a Smithsonian Research Associate, a Boone and Crockett Club professional member, and Black Earth Institute Scholar/Advisor.
 My first book, The Wolf’s Tooth, was published in 2010 by Island Press.
 My second book, The Carnivore Way, was published by Island Press in May 2014.
 I am currently writing a book about climate change, Taking the Heat: Wildlife, Food Webs and Extinction in a Warming World.
 I am the nonfiction editor for Whitefish Review.
-When not teaching, I live with my husband in a remote, wild corner of northwest Montana.
+For two decades I lived with my family in a remote, wild corner of northwest Montana.
+I currently live in Concord, Massachusetts, near Walden Pond.

 New Earthwatch Expedition: